 9. Copper Face Jacks – when all else fails

-This sure-fire nightclub, located on Harcourt Street, is a classic choice for Dublin city locals who want to enjoy a dance in the wee hours (when most other places are closing).
+This sure-fire nightclub, located on Harcourt Street, is a classic choice for Dublin city locals who want to enjoy a dance in the wee hours (when most other places are closing) and is one of the best bars in Dublin for students.

 Copper Face Jacks is a late-night venue in Dublin seven nights a week and has also been deemed a key place to “get the shift” (a Dublin slang term for kissing someone).